statiqdev/Website/input/framework/index.md

 ﻿Title: About Statiq Framework
 BreadcrumbTitle: Framework
+Xref: framework
 ---
 Statiq Framework is a powerful static generation framework that can be used to create custom static generation applications.
-While many users will find that [Statiq Web](xref:about-statiq-web) or [Statiq Docs](xref:about-statiq-docs) have enough functionality built-in, crafting a custom static generator with Statiq Framework provides the most flexibility.
+While many users will find that [Statiq Web](xref:web) or [Statiq Docs](xref:docs) have enough functionality built-in, crafting a custom static generator with Statiq Framework provides the most flexibility.

 # Quick Start